 - Keep the layout clean and easy to read and click.

-With how short many emails are, it can be quite tempting to spend 5 minutes on one and send it off without another glance.
+With how short many emails are, it can be pretty tempting to spend 5 minutes on one and send it off without another glance.

-But if you want that crazy ROI, you need to put in the time and effort.
+But if you want that crazy ROI, you must put in the time and effort.

 Research your audience: who are they?
 What topics are they interested in?
 What information do they need to become paying customers?
 What obstacles and objections may be preventing them from buying?

 We mentioned how easy it is to conduct split-testing on email – use it!
-At the bare minimum, you should be testing your From names (who the email is from), your subject lines and your calls to action (the links you want subscribers to click through).
+At the bare minimum, you should test your From names (who the email is from), subject lines, and calls to action (the links you want subscribers to click through).

 You can easily send two variations of your email using platforms like Mailchimp, making it simple to conduct split-testing for the various elements of your email.

 It’s important to note that testing is a continuous process.
-To get the best outcome for your business, you need to keep iterating, with the ‘best’ result from your last test becoming the new standard to test against.
+To get the best outcome for your business, you must keep iterating, with the ‘best’ result from your last test becoming the new standard against which to test.